goliatone/wee-things-workshop/tutorials/2-hello-blink/README.md

 $ esp file write blink.lua
 ```

 In the [hello-world][hello-world] tutorial we saw that we could use the `esp file execute` subcommand to run our program.
-Under the hood, `esp` is using the [dofile][dofile] command.
+Under the hood, `esp` is using Lua's [dofile][dofile] command.
 You can think of `dofile` as a kind of primitive operation to run chunks of Lua code.

-To execute our file we will send a Lua command to the board:
+To execute the `blink.lua` file we will use the `esp run` command, which sends a string- hopefully Lua code- to the NodeMCU board and executes it.

+Will send send a Lua command to the board:

 ```
 $ esp run 'dofile("blink.lua")'